croquet-australia/developer-content/news/2015/10/17/presidents-ac-eights-the-results.md

 <br/>As usual the tournament was fiercely competitive and winning an Eight is a feather in the cap for any player.
 This year the victors were –

 <br/>Winner of the First Eight and receiving the Eddie Hunt Trophy and gold medal was Robert Fletcher (VIC).
-Receiving the silver medal was Stephen Forster (NSW).
+Receiving the silver medal was Stephen Forster (VIC).

 <br/>Winner of the Second Eight and receiving the Tom Howat Cup and gold medal was Alan Honey (NSW).
 Receiving the silver medal was Alan Walsh also from New South Wales.